 Delusional disorder or paranoid disorder

 A person with delusional disorder or paranoid disorder cannot tell what's real or imagined.
-This is a serious type of mental health disorder called psychosis.
+This is a severe type of mental health disorder called psychosis.

-The mental health charity Mind says someone with delusional disorder is likely to have a complex, paranoid, but untrue, idea that puts them in conflict with those around them.
+The mental health charity Mind says someone with delusional disorder is likely to have a complex, paranoid, but untrue, idea that puts him or her in conflict with those around them.